 The original Grand Opera House was razed on April 19, 1927.
-Seven months to the day, on Thanksgiving Day, the new 1470-seat Grand Theater opened.
+Seven months to the day, on Thanksgiving Day, the new 1470-seat Grand Theater opened with a showing of the silent film Dress Parade.
 The theater, with its classic revival styling, stood as a symbol of excellence for the community.
 Ever since the opening day in 1927, the passion of drama, the grace of dance, and the power of music have come alive within the walls of the Grand Theater.

 In 1987, after a decade of planning, spearheaded by the board of the Grand Theater Foundation and community leaders, a $2.2 million project restored the Grand Theater’s original luster and upgraded technical systems for the big sound and bright lights required by touring shows.
+The community celebrated its reopening with five straight nights of music and live entertainment.
 Since that time the Performing Arts Foundation has managed the Grand Theater and has enlivened the stage with music, theater and dance from around the world, for family, adult and student audiences.

-In 2002 the community once again stepped up to expand the walls of the Grand Theater to become Artsblock.
-The $13.2 million dollar project rededicated the facility to the glory of performance and energized not just the city of Wausau, but also, the entire region.
+In 2002 the community once again came together to raise funds to expand the walls of the Grand Theater to become Artsblock, connecting The Grand to the other two historic buildings on the block with public lobbies, galleries, and meeting spaces, and enhancing The Grand with backstage space, loading docks, and dressing rooms.
+The generosity of 1,150 donors in the community made the $13.2 million project possible, rededicating the facility to the glory of performance and energized not just the city of Wausau, but also, the entire region.